matthewepler/kinograph/README.md

 ### Dependencies
 [Processing 2.2.1](https://processing.org/download/?processing) NOTE: This does not work with Processing 3.

-[Control P5 library v 2.0.4 for Processing](https://code.google.com/p/controlp5/downloads/detail?name=controlP5-2.0.4.zip&can=2&q=) NOTE: Download the zip file at this link and [install manually](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
+[Control P5 library v 2.0.4 for Processing](https://code.google.com/p/controlp5/downloads/detail?name=controlP5-2.0.4.zip&can=2&q=) NOTE: Download the zip file and [install manually](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
 You must use this version.
 Processing will ask you if you want to update the library.
 DO NOT udpate.

 [OpenCV library for Processing by Greg Borenstein](https://github.com/atduskgreg/opencv-processing) NOTE: You should install this library from within Processing by using the menu bar Sketch > Import Library > Add Library.
 Search for "opencv" and select the one with "Greg Borenstein" as the author.
 Click the Import button and restart Processing when install is complete.